kritpo/e-calendar/README.md

 Check and fix all `Typescript` errors in the code.

+### `npm run tsoa`

+Generate all necessary files of `TSOA`.\
+It mainly generate documentation and routes specification.

+All generated files are directly put into subfolders of `./src` directory.

 ### `npm run build`

 Transpiled `Typescript` source code into `Javascript` code.